Admissions Frequently Asked Questions

 What does it mean to be on the waiting list?

 Unfortunately, Prep has more qualified applicants than it has open spots in each class.
 The waiting list consists of qualified students who cannot initially be accepted.
-If space develops, we refer to the waiting list and accept candidates.
+Students on the list are not ranked; if a space develops, all candidates for the space to be filled will be considered.
 Because vacancies can develop unexpectedly, acceptances might occur as late as the end of August.
 One out of four new 9th graders each year are students who applied previously for grades 7 or 8 but who were not admitted at that time.

 What are the expectations of a family after a student has been admitted?